Photograph manipulation: Corporate opposition

 Some companies have begun to speak out against photo manipulation in advertising their products.
 Dove created the Dove Self-Esteem Fund and the Dove Campaign for Real Beauty to build confidence in young women, emphasizing "real beauty", or unretouched photographs, in the media.
-Clothing retailer Aerie's campaign #AerieREAL empasizes that their clothes are for everyone and that their advertisements have not been retouched in any way, saying "The real you is sexy."
+Clothing retailer Aerie's campaign #AerieREAL emphasizes that their clothes are for everyone and that their advertisements have not been retouched in any way, saying "The real you is sexy."

-The American Medical Association stated that is opposed to the use of photo manipulation.
+The American Medical Association stated that it is opposed to the use of photo manipulation.
 Dr. McAneny made a statement that altering models to such extremes creates unrealistic expectations in children and teenagers regarding body image.
-He also said that the practice of digitally altering the weight of models in photographs should be stopped, so that children and teenager are not exposed to body types that cannot be attained in reality.
-The American Medical Associations as a whole adopted a policy to work with advertisers to work on setting up guidelines for advertisements to try to limit how much digital image manipulation is used.
-The goal of this policy is to limit the amount of unrealistic expectations for body image in advertisement.
+He also said that the practice of digitally altering the weight of models in photographs should be stopped, so that children and teenagers are not exposed to body types that cannot be attained in reality.
+The American Medical Association as a whole adopted a policy to work with advertisers to work on setting up guidelines for advertisements to try to limit how much digital image manipulation is used.
+The goal of this policy is to limit the number of unrealistic expectations for body image in advertisements.

 Government opposition

 Governments are exerting pressure on advertisers, and are starting to ban photos that are too airbrushed and edited.
-In the United Kingdom the Advertising Standards Authority has banned an advertisement by Lancôme featuring Julia Roberts for being misleading, stating that the flawless skin seen in the photo was too good to be true.
+In the United Kingdom, the Advertising Standards Authority has banned an advertisement by Lancôme featuring Julia Roberts for being misleading, stating that the flawless skin seen in the photo was too good to be true.
 The US is also moving in the direction of banning excessive photo manipulation where a CoverGirl model's ad was banned because it had exaggerated effects, leading to a misleading representation of the product.

 In 2015, France proceeded to pass a law that battles against the use of unrealistic body images and anorexia in the fashion industry.
 This includes modeling and photography.
 The models now have to show they are healthy and have a BMI of over 18 through a note from their doctor.
-Employers breaking this law will be fined and can serve a jail sentence up to six months.
+Employers breaking this law will be fined and can serve a jail sentence of up to six months.
 When a creator of a photograph does not disclose that the picture is edited or retouched, no matter how small the edit, they may also receive a fine or 30% of the costs of what they used to create their ad.

 In 2021, Norway enacted legislation making it a requirement to label digital manipulations of the bodies of persons when depicted in advertising.
 Failure to do so is punishable by a fine.